Webert Sicot: Career

 Sicot was born in Port-au-Prince, Haiti, in 1930.
 He took his first musical lessons from Augustin Bruno.
 He made his debut as professional with Claudin Toussaint's Jazz Capois.
 He also worked with the groups Jazz des Jeunes and the Saieh Orchestra, in the second half or the 1950s.

-He founded with Nemours Jean-Baptiste the Conjunto Internacional and took part in the Citadelle orchestra and Casino Internacional Band.
+He founded with Nemours Jean-Baptiste the Conjunto International and took part in the Citadelle orchestra and Casino Internacional Band.
 With Jean-Baptiste, he created the compas direct, a variation of the Haitian méringue.
 In 1961 he commenced a solo career and became one of the pioneers of cadence rampa.
 He played several instruments as trumpet, bass, piano and drums.
 Because of his frequent Caribbean tours with his brother Raymond in the Caribbean, cadence became very popular in Dominica and the French Antilles of Guadeloupe and Martinique.

 Sicot died in February 1985 and is considered as one of the most influentials band leaders in Haitian popular music.